-Anyone that’s seen me speak or has read my blogs knows that there is a universal truth when it comes to creativity: we are all born creative.
+Anyone who has seen me speak or has read my blog knows that there is a universal truth when it comes to creativity: we are all born creative.

 The problem is not lack of creativity.
 The problem is the lack of time to access our creative minds.

-Have you ever gotten into an argument with someone?
-Sure you have, we all do now and again.
-What usually happens 5 minutes after you walk away from the argument?
+When you get into an argument with someone (we’ve all been there), what usually happens 5 minutes after you walk away from the argument?
 You think of the perfect one-liner response!
 That single idea that would have crushed your opponent.

 Why does the perfect response come to us after the argument is over?
 Because after we leave the argument, we finally allow our brains time to think.
 It’s the same reason you get your best ideas in the shower or lying in bed before you fall asleep.
 It’s these moments where we shut down the day-to-day operational side of our brain, and actually allow our thoughts to wander in new creative directions.

 With this in mind, it’s clear that modern businesses do not have a creativity problem.
 They have a thinking problem.

 So, how can you combat this problem, and create a culture of innovation and creativity in your company?